temeritystudios/wp-bitly/README.txt

 = This Plugin is GPL =

-There is someone selling a plugin of the exact same name off a domain of the same name.
-This is not WP Bitly.
-WP Bitly is open source and free, and will remain so forever.
+*Someone out there is selling a plugin with the exact same name as WP Bitly, from a domain of the same name.
+I am not claiming it's a rip off of my plugin, as I have no idea to be fair, but it **is not WP Bitly**.
+This plugin is open source and free, and will remain so forever.

 == Installation ==